-Video Above: The Army Research Laboratory is now engineering new rocket, missile and artillery rounds
+Video Above: Army Research Laboratory is engineering new rocket, missile and artillery rounds

 (Washington D.C.)
 The Army’s recent very large multi-billion v3 Abrams tank buy seems to indicate the service’s confidence in the platform as well as an awareness that there simply may not at of yet be any kind of equivalent able to address a new sphere of emerging threat dynamics.

 The very large Abrams tank buy also raises some interesting questions when it comes to what combat will look like in future decades, such as how might an upgraded Abrams integrate with the much anticipated high-speed, AI-driven, multi-domain combat environment expected to be much different than an Army land force might face at the moment?

 There is of course a massive emphasis upon drone command and control, networking, long-range sensing, high-speed maneuver and of course expeditionary combat and deployability.
 Perhaps this is why some are now raising questions about how the Abrams v3 is heavier than the variants it is replacing.
 Could this impact, or limit combat operations?
 How?

 There are several pertinent and pressing things to consider here.
 One of them is simply that the Army is already working with major industry weapons developers to concurrently engineer a new generation of faster-lighter weight vehicles, yet they are likely intended to fortify or fight alongside an upgraded Abrams.

 There are some areas where an Abrams might have limitations with things like accessing close-quarter urban areas or crossing bridges, yet the upgraded Abrams new generation of mapping, sensing and connectivity with overhead surveillance drones, and even growing real-time networking with forward-operating, senor-enabled dismounted infantry, can help tank crews identify an optimal avenue of approach potentially less encumbered by mobility restrictions.